elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - {: .pr} Come on! good people ... it is true that I bother you ... and you would like to prevent me from speaking ...
-Make me afraid, make me very afraid, I am very cowardly you know: I trembled with all the fears since the first fear ...
+Make me afraid, make me very afraid, I am very cowardly you know: I have trembled with all the fears since the first fear ...

 - {:.sp} The Guard Man.